Tips from the last two years of traveling especially in Asia.

 If you aren't confident don't rent them.
 Wear a helmet.
 Travel insurance usually does NOT cover scooter accidents.

 Keep a tiny notebook.
 Having all Airline information in an offline setting, outside of email, is less stressful.
 Apple notes works great especially synched.
-Google Trips or TripIt work great for organizing plans.
+Google Trips has a nice littel app for organizing plans.

 Travel plans change and things emerge while traveling that you weren’t expecting.
 Maybe you want to stay one more night in one location or a flight is canceled from weather.
 It helps if you have a reserve budget for these situations.